birdybro/MkDocs_MiSTer_old/docs/cores/arcade.md

+---
+hide:
+  - toc
+---

 Here is a list of the arcade cores that are in the MiSTer Github Repository.
-(SDRAM section is not filled in yet, assume the cores require SDRAM)
+(SDRAM section is not filled in completely yet, you should assume the cores require SDRAM)

 | Core Name                                                                          | SDRAM    |
 | ---------------------------------------------------------------------------------- | -------- |